oneinfra/oneinfra/README.md

 * `oi-local-hypervisor-set`: allows you to test `oneinfra` locally in your machine, creating hypervisors as Docker containers.
-Hypervisors are where `oneinfra` will schedule control plane components. **This command is only intended for ease of testing `oneinfra` locally**.
+Hypervisors are where `oneinfra` will schedule control plane components. **Note:** this command is only meant for ease of testing `oneinfra` in your local machine.

 * `oi`: CLI tool that allows you to test `oneinfra` locally in a standalone way, without requiring Kubernetes to store manifests.